 Flowering and Fragrance

-The Spanish bayonet plant produces a long stem from the center, which is the tallest part of the plant.
+The dagger yucca produces a long stem from the center, which is the tallest part of the plant.

 When grown outdoors, the stem produces a series of bell-like flowers that hang down from the branches.
 The creamy white flowers arrive in the spring.